On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Microscopic Investigation: Regularization

 As a comparison, the rest masses of the electron, the proton and the top quark are, respectively:

 The corresponding mass ratios are given by

 Directly related with the Planck mass, we can define the \textit{Planck length} $l_P$ by the relation

 The length $l_P$ is a good candidate for the microscopic scale $\varepsilon$, at least concerning the order of magnitude.
-Nevertheless, just to stay on the safe side, we can make the following weaker assumption, which will be taken for granted in the rest of the paper, if not specified otherwise.
+Nevertheless, we make the following weaker and cautious assumption, which will be taken for granted in the rest of the paper, if not specified otherwise.